MichaelOchel/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 ### digitalSTROM-Zone-Temperature-Control

 Last but not least, the digitalSTROM-Zone-Temperature-Control is also supported, if a zone-temerature-control is configured, as thing-type **zone_temperature_control**.
-The difference between the digitalSTROM-heating-control-app is, that their are no operation-modes, like *comfort* or *eco*.
+The difference between the digitalSTROM-heating-control-app is, that there are no operation-modes, like *comfort* or *eco*.
 You can directly set the target temperature, in case *pid-control* is configured, otherwise you can set the value in percent of heating valves at the zone.
 The needed channels will be added automatically, as it is also the case at the devices.

 ## Discovery